-5) At this point, your details are added to the Booking System.
-You must now arrange a transfer of funds to top up your Cleanroom Credit Using the procedure on the Cleanroom Payments page
+6) Transfer funds to top up your Cleanroom Credit using the procedure on the Cleanroom Payments page

 Cleanroom Induction sessions occur on second Friday of every month from 13:30 -16:00 in LCN.
 The application form must be received for registration on a session, which is free of charge.

 Training sessions are scheduled every Monday and Friday from 10:00-13:00.
 Sessions rotate between